duckdb/duckdb-web/CONTRIBUTING.md

 ## Examples

 * Examples that illustrate the use of features are very welcome.
+Where applicable, consider starting the page with a few simple examples that demonstrate the most common uses of the feature described.
 * All examples should be self-contained and reproducible if possible, meaning that any example tables must be created as a part of the documentation.

 ## Cross-references